FIRST LOOK AT THE 2026 CONFERENCE AGENDA

 Lessons from pitch rooms: what sells in 15 minutes vs what drags

-How juniors can contribute fresh ideas and spot overlooked opportunities across channels
+How you can contribute fresh ideas and spot overlooked opportunities across channels

 Presentation